ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 ---

-This post is the first detailing the debuging and hyperparameter tuning of the new energy_py implementation of DQN.  [energy_py is a reinforcement learning library for energy systems](https://github.com/ADGEfficiency/energy_py).
-By the end of this work the energy_py repo has reached over 500 commits!
+This post is the first detailing the debuging and hyperparameter tuning of the new energy_py implementation of DQN.  [energy_py is a reinforcement learning library for energy systems](https://github.com/ADGEfficiency/energy_py).  energy_py has now reached over 500 commits!

 ![]({{ "/assets/debug_dqn/commits.png"}})